mykeura/Minimalist-Mango/README.md

 # Minimalist Mango 🥭

 The official Minimalist Mango theme for Chromium-based browsers.
-A minimalist theme with a color palette inspired by Mango, designed for a serene and elegant browsing experience.
+This design pairs a clean, distraction-free interface with a color scheme that reflects the essence of Mango, creating a serene and focused browsing experience.

 ![Minimalist Mango Theme Preview](images/preview.png)